This apple cider pork shoulder recipe is one of the best fall family meals. You'll love the warm flavors in this homecooked dish.

 Fall is in the air, well it will officially be fall this weekend anyway.
 This time of year calls for lots of homey slow cooking, with an emphasis on seasonal flavors like apple cider.
 Last weekend, my husband was coming over to visit with our daughter, so I figured it was a good time to cook that Hormel Pork Shoulder I had picked up earlier in the week.
 They both love potatoes, and neither is shy about tangy flavors, so this Apple Cider Pork and Potatoes recipe seemed just the thing to serve them, during their visit together.

-Apple Cider Pork and Potatoes: Perfect Fall comfort Food
+Apple Cider Pork Shoulder and Potatoes: Perfect Fall Comfort Food

 Apple Cider Pork and Potatoes